 - a.
 The alteration or addition to a permitted facility may meet one of the criteria for determining whether a facility is a new source in 40 CFR 122.29(b); or - b.
 The alteration or addition could significantly change the nature or increase the quantity of pollutants discharged.
-This notification applies to pollutants which are subject neither to effluent limitations in the permit, nor to requirements under 40 CFR 122.42 (a) (1).

-2. Permit Modification, Revocation, or Termination
+This notification applies to pollutants which are subject neither to effluent limitations in the permit, nor to requirements under 40 CFR 122.42 (a) (1). - 2.
+Permit Modification, Revocation, or Termination - a.

-- a.
 This permit may be modified, revoked and reissued, or terminated for cause as described in 40 CFR 122.62 and 122.64. - b.
 The permittee shall furnish to the Director, within a reasonable time, any information which the Director may request to determine whether cause exists for modifying, revoking and reissuing, or terminating this permit, or to determine compliance with this permit.
 The permittee shall also furnish to the Director, upon request, copies of records required to be kept by this permit. - c.
 If any applicable effluent standard or prohibition (including any schedule of compliance specified in such effluent standard or prohibition) is established for any toxic pollutant under Section 307(a) of The Federal Clean Water Act of 1977, as amended, the Director shall modify or revoke and reissue the permit to conform to the prohibition or to the effluent standard, providing that the effluent standard is more stringent than the limitation in the permit on the toxic pollutant.
-The permittee shall comply with these effluent standards or prohibitions within the time provided in the regulations that establish these standards or prohibitions, even if the permit has not yet been modified or revoked and reissued to incorporate the requirement.

-3. Transfer of Ownership
+The permittee shall comply with these effluent standards or prohibitions, even if the permit has not yet been modified or revoked and reissue to incorporate the requirement. - 3.
+Transfer of Ownership a.
+The permittee notifies the Commissioner of the proposed transfer at least thirty (30) days in advance of the proposed transfer date;